Overlayerfi/contracts/README.md

 ```

 ## Internal beta RPC
-Obsidia has an internal RPC with a copy of Ethereum mainnet starting from block `19709557`
+Ova has an internal RPC with a copy of Ethereum mainnet starting from block `19709557`